snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/browser-tracker/browser-tracker-v3-reference/tracking-events/index.md

 });
 ```

 **NOTE**: The action type is passed with the action context in the Google Analytics example.
-We have seperated this by asking you to call the trackEnhancedEcommerceAction function to actually send the context and the action.
+We have separated this by asking you to call the trackEnhancedEcommerceAction function to actually send the context and the action.

 Adding an action using Snowplow: